 Who's Working on It

-Taif Jany is a rising immigration reform policy expert.
+Taif Jany is a Policy Entrepreneur at Next100 and a rising immigration reform policy expert.
 Taif’s journey from Iraq to the United States has helped him understand both the challenges of our current immigration system and the strengths immigrants bring to our communities.
 At Next100, Taif focuses on developing policies to strengthen our economy through immigrant integration and culturally inclusive communities.

 Michael “Zaki” Smith is an entrepreneur and activist with more than fifteen years of experience in youth empowerment and social justice.
 At Next100, his work focuses on dismantling the collateral consequences of incarceration, policies that have impacted him personally as a formerly incarcerated individual.